tp7/Sushi/README.md

 ### Limitations
-Only ASS scripts and XML chapters are supported right now.
+Only XML chapters are supported right now.
 Only WAV audio files can be read, this script will not be able to decode anything.
 24-bit WAVs and large WAVs  will most likely fail because the script tries to load the whole file at once (if this happens, you can try `--sample-type uint8` to save some RAM).
 I'm testing it on 25 minutes 300MB WAV files.

 No keyframes snapping is performed.